Pilot Company

 Pilot Company (or simply Pilot) is an American petroleum corporation headquartered in Knoxville, Tennessee.
 Pilot operates the Pilot Food Mart convenience stores in Tennessee.
-Pilot was joint-owner of Pilot Flying J, the largest truck stop chain in the United States, until 2024, when their remaining stake was sold to Berkshire Hathaway.
+Pilot was a joint-owner of truck stop chain Pilot Flying J from 2009 until 2024, when its remaining stake was sold to Berkshire Hathaway.

 History

 Pilot Company was founded by James Haslam Jr. in Weber City, Virginia when Haslam purchased an existing gasoline station and opened it on November 20, 1958.
 By 1965, Pilot owned 12 stations, and was selling 5 million gallons of fuel yearly.
 Pilot built its first convenience store in 1976, and converted the rest of its locations into convenience stores.

 In 1981, Pilot built its first travel center, and has focused on that aspect of its business ever since.
 1988 saw Pilot begin its concentration on expanding its travel center network in a nationwide presence.
 Also in 1988, Pilot opened its first travel center with a fast food restaurant inside.
 On September 1, 2001, Pilot and Marathon Petroleum Company formed Pilot Travel Centers, LLC.
 On July 1, 2010, Pilot and Flying J's travel center chains merged to form Pilot Flying J. The two brands maintain their separate identities in the merged company.

 In 2017 Berkshire Hathaway acquired a large block of shares in Pilot leading to majority control in January 2023.